Glossary term

 The various Greenhouse Gases (GHGs) contribute to the greenhouse effect to different extents and remain in the atmosphere for different periods of time.

-This index expresses the warming effect of a certain amount of a GHG over a set period of time (usually 100 years) when compared to carbon dioxide ( CO2 ).
-For example, methane’s effect on the climate is 28 times more severe than CO2, but it doesn’t stay in the atmosphere as long.
+This index expresses the warming effect of a certain amount of a GHG over a set period of time (usually 100 years) when compared to carbon dioxide (CO2).

 Is this page useful?